Submissions

 • Keywords can be keyword phrases rather than single words.

-• Incorporate keywords in your headings as well.
+• Incorporate keywords into your headings as well.

-• Headings tell search engines the structure and content of your article.
+• Headings signal the structure and content of your article to search engines.

-• Find specific keywords in Google Trends and Google Adwords keyword tools.
+• Find specific keywords using tools such as Google Trends and Google AdWords.

-• Remember that keywords are important for A&I services as well as SEO.
+• Remember that keywords are important for Abstracting and Indexing (A&I) services, as well as for SEO.

-• Use consistent keywords.
+• Use keywords consistently.
 Let keywords flow naturally and contextually.
-Search engines don't like too much keyword repetition, known as keyword stuffing, and may “de-index” your article, making it difficult to find online.
+Search engines dislike excessive keyword repetition—known as "keyword stuffing"—and may "de-index" your article, making it difficult to find online.

-Refer to authors' names and initials consistently throughout the document.
-Remember to be consistent with any previous online publications.
+Cite author names and initials consistently throughout the document.
+Remember to maintain consistency with any previous online publications.

-• Link to your article through your social networks, networks and institutional sites.
+• Link to your article via your social media channels, professional networks, and institutional websites.

 • Encourage your colleagues to link to your article.

-• The more links from respected people/trusted sites, the more powerful the effect.
+• The more links you receive from respected individuals or trusted websites, the more powerful the effect will be.

 Submission Preparation Checklist